Distributed Systems Theory

 FLP Impossibility Theorem

-Theorem (Fischer-Lynch-Paterson, 1985): No deterministic protocol can solve consensus in an asynchronous system with even one crash failure.
+No deterministic protocol can solve consensus in an asynchronous system if even one process may crash.

-Formal Statement: Let C be a configuration and e = (p, m) be an event.
-Define:
+Formal definitions: Let $C$ be a configuration and $e = (p, m)$ an event (process $p$ receiving message $m$).

-- C is 0-valent if all reachable decisions from C are 0
+- $C$ is 0-valent if every reachable decision from $C$ is 0.

-- C is 1-valent if all reachable decisions from C are 1
+- $C$ is 1-valent if every reachable decision from $C$ is 1.

-- C is bivalent if both decisions are reachable
+- $C$ is bivalent if both decisions remain reachable.

 CAP Theorem